GorkemErtas/ekspersiz/README.md

 Vehicle access follows membership automatically: users without membership use personal vehicles; members use their company's shared vehicles.
 A vehicle belongs to either a user or a company.
 Each company has a shared limit of **50 active vehicles**, regardless of its member count.

-Company-scoped inspection access and the shared **100 daily inspections** limit are planned; inspection endpoints currently still use creator-user access and personal quota validation.
-The BUSINESS plan does not currently have a personal quota fallback before company membership is established.
+Company inspection history and access are scoped through the inspection vehicle's `BusinessAccount`. `DamageInspection.user` records the member who created the inspection for audit purposes.
+Each company shares a limit of **100 analyses per server calendar day**, regardless of its member count.
+Report regeneration does not consume another analysis slot.

+The mobile application receives this membership context through login and session restoration responses.
+Members automatically see the shared company vehicles and inspections; there is no personal/company workspace switch.
+Only BUSINESS subscribers receive company-management controls and can create a company.
+Owners can invite registered users, list employees by name and email, and remove employee memberships.
+Users without a company can accept an invitation through the separate company-invitation action, including invited FREE, PLUS, and PRO users.
+Regular company members do not receive company-management controls.
+The BUSINESS plan does not have a personal quota fallback before company membership is established.

+### Registration and email verification

+Submitting the registration form creates or replaces a short-lived pending registration and sends a verification code.
+It does not create a `User` row.
+A successful email verification creates the user as verified and removes the pending registration.
+Reopening registration with the same unverified email is therefore allowed, while an email that already belongs to a verified user cannot be registered again.

 Payment processing is not enabled in the current demo release.
 The first public version is intended to operate without paid subscriptions, while the subscription structure is already represented in the backend and mobile application for future expansion.